The Profs Tuition FAQs:

 Online tuition is the future of tuition and The Profs are pioneers in this field.
 Please see our Online Tutoring Page for more information.

 Unfortunately, we don’t offer trial sessions, but you will have a chance to speak to your tutor before your first session, usually for around half an hour, to discuss your requirements in more detail and to help them prepare properly for your time together.
-We also have a 100% satisfaction guarantee on the first session, to protect our clients in case of poor-quality tuition.
+We also have a satisfaction guarantee on the first session.
 It is extremely rare that we need to invoke this guarantee, but you can read more about it in our Terms and Conditions

 Sadly, we are not able to maintain a team in the office over the weekend, but if you fill in our Contact Form or send us an email over the weekend we will pick it up first thing on Monday morning.
 Profs office hours are 09:00-18:00 every weekday.

 Absolutely!
-We’ll call you to introduce you to your tutor, after your first tutorial, and at regular intervals after that to check that everything is going OK.
+We’ll call you to introduce you to your tutor and after your first tutorial to check that everything is going OK.
 You can call us at any time – we’re always up for a chat about tuition!

 At the very top, we work with lecturers and industry professionals of decades’ experience, and typically all of our tutors hold at least a Master’s degree.
 Usually, our tutors have considerable private tuition experience before applying to The Profs.

 Everyone must visit The Profs’ Office for an interview or arrange to meet a member of the team online.
 The will be asked to prepare and teach a mock tutorial before they can be approved as a tutor, and not everyone passes this stage.
-Our standards are high, and we continue to monitor all our tutors’ progress throughout their time with us.
+Our standards are high.

-No. All Profs tutors are self-employed; we act as an agency, putting students in touch with high-quality tutors in their field.
-You must have the right to be self-employed in this country, and must register for self-assessment with HMRC.
+No. All Profs tutors are self-employed; You must have the right to be self-employed in this country, and must register for self-assessment with HMRC.
 You will then be asked to provide The Profs with your Unique Tax Reference Number as soon as possible.
-All responsibility for correct payment of tax lies with the individual tutor, but we will be happy to advise, and more information is available in our Tutor Handbook.
+All responsibility for correct payment of tax lies with the individual tutor.

 Once you have completed your profile on our system it will be reviewed by one of the senior members of the team, and hopefully we will then be able to invite you for interview.
 You may be asked to improve your profile before you can be invited.
 We do receive plenty of applications, however, so this process can take up to a week.